 Haloperidol is used for short-term or long-term treatment.
 It comes with risks if you don’t take it as prescribed.

 If you stop taking the drug or miss doses: If you stop taking haloperidol, miss doses, or don’t take it on schedule, you may experience more symptoms caused by your condition.

 What to do if you miss a dose: If you miss a dose, take it as soon as you can.
 However, if it’s just a few hours until your next dose, only take one dose.
 Never try to catch up by taking a double dose.
-This could result in toxic side effects.
+This could result in dangerous side effects.

 How to tell if the drug is working: You should have fewer symptoms of your condition.